schooltool-project/schooltool-book/source/glossary.rst

 **school timetable** - This is a "bell schedule" in US parlance, defining where the "slots" fall during the school's weekly (or other) cycle, when section meetings start and end each day.

 **school year** - A school year encompasses the annual cycle of a school.
 For example, most students are promoted at the end of a year.
 Most teachers start work at the beginning of the year.
 Terms must be contained within years.

-The school year does not have to correspond to calendar year.
+The school year does not have to correspond to calendar year or be limited to a single calendar year.
 Whatever suits the processes of your school.

 It is best to set this up so that each year begins immediately after the previous one.
 Every date is part of one school year or another.
 School years cannot overlap.

 **score system** - A scale used for assessment.
 A grading scale or rubric scale.